 - "requests your presence at"

 - "requests the honor of your presence."

 Formal business invitations are most commonly engraved or printed in black, navy, dark gray, or brown ink on white or off-white high-quality paper.
-A company can use any color of paper it desires, as long as it upholds and promotes the company's image.
+A company can use any color of paper, as long as it upholds and promotes the company's image.

 Responding to an Invitation

 Never ask to bring a guest unless the invitation states "Mr. Louis Winthorp and Guest."
 Most likely, the host will have only enough food and beverages for the number of people he invited.
-Showing up with an uninvited friend could turn out to be an embarrassing situation for everyone.
 If you don't want to go to the party or dinner without that special someone, decline the invitation.
 Let the host know that you'd like to get together with him at a time when your friend can accompany you.